MicroStrategy/embedding-sdk-docs/docs/support-for-different-authentication-environments/guest-authentication-mode-only.md

      ></script>
      ```

-     The `embeddinglib.js` file, which contains the Embedding SDK, is included in the MicroStrategyLibrary web application.
+     The `embeddinglib.js` file, which contains the Embedding SDK, is included in the StrategyLibrary web application.

    - Set the value for url to reference a dashboard in a project in your environment.
 First, replace `demo.microstrategy.com` with your server path and then replace `B7CA92F04B9FAE8D941C3E9B7E0CD754` and `27D332AC6D43352E0928B9A1FCAF4AB0` with your Project ID and Dashboard ID.